georgekakarlis/georgekakarlis/README.md

 * 🌍  I'm based in Vienna, Austria
 * 🖥️  See my portfolio at [https://geok.dev](http://geok.dev)
 * ✉️  You can contact me at [georgekakarlis@proton.me](mailto:georgekakarlis@proton.me)
-* 🧠  I'm learning Laravel/PHP and diving deep into Next.js
+* 🧠  All things NodeJS, Go lang , Python
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills